 Let $m:=x_1^{\epsi_1}\cdots x_k^{\epsi_k}$ be a word in $F(X)$, and let $Hg$ be a right-coset.
 There is a unique path in $\Ff(\Xx)$ which starts at $Hg$ and whose image under $\ttilde{\pi}$ is $m$.
 This path is given by

-it will be denoted by $m[Hg]$.
+It will be denoted by $m[Hg]$.
 Note that $\varphi(m[Hg])=\phi(m)[Hg]$.
 In particular we see that $\Xx$ generates $G_H$ since $X$ generates $G$. \begin{lem}The groupoid of cosets $G_H$ admits the presentation $\langle \Xx~|~ \Rr\rangle$, where the set $\Rr$ consists of relations $r[Hg]=1_{Hg}$, where $r=1$ lies in $R$ and $Hg$ lies in $H\setminus G$. \end{lem} \begin{proof}Let $\Gg$ be the groupoid presented by $\Xx$ and $\Rr$.
 Since the graph $\Xx$ generates $G_H$, the natural functor $\Gg\to G_H$ is surjective on morphisms.
 Consider now two paths in $\Ff(\Xx)$

-By definition, saying that these two paths induce the same morphism in $G_H$ amounts to say that they share the same source and that the two words $\ttilde{\pi}(m)$ and $\ttilde{\pi}(m')$ induce the same element in $G$.
+By definition, saying that these two paths induce the same morphism in $G_H$ amounts to saying that they share the same source and that the two words $\ttilde{\pi}(m)$ and $\ttilde{\pi}(m')$ induce the same element in $G$.